cran-task-views/Databases/Databases.md

   `r pkg("dplyr")` interface to [Apache Spark](https://spark.apache.org/) DataFrames as well as an R interface to Spark's distributed machine learning pipelines.
-- The `r pkg("RClickhouse")` is a
-  `r pkg("DBI")` interface for [Yandex Clickhouse](https://clickhouse.yandex/), which is a high-performance relational column-store database to enable big data exploration and scaling to petabytes of data.
-It provides basic `r pkg("dplyr")` support by auto-generating SQL-commands using `r pkg("dbplyr")`.
 - The `r pkg("Hmisc")` provides a wrapper function `Hmisc::mdb.get()`
   that uses the [mdbtools](https://github.com/mdbtools/mdbtools) utility to read from Microsoft Access database on Unix-alike systems.